alastria/alastria-identity-entity/README.md

 ## How to run the Service Provider
 ### Requirements
-You need to install [`npm`](https://www.npmjs.com/get-npm), [`docker-compose`](https://docs.docker.com/compose/install/) and [`ganache-cli`](https://github.com/trufflesuite/ganache-cli).
+You need to install [`npm`](https://www.npmjs.com/get-npm) and [`docker-compose`](https://docs.docker.com/compose/install/).
 ### Install spFrontend
 First of all, you need to install some packages for the Frontend to work.
-In order to do that, move to the frontend directory `cd spFrontend`, then:
+In order to do that, move to the frontend directory `cdspFrontend`, then:
 ```sh
 npm install
 ```